deutranium/Automate-the-boring-stuff/Cutoff-filter/readme.md

 # Filter [JoSAA](https://josaa.nic.in) Round 7 cutoffs for 2018

+Note: For General category, without any State quota

 ### How to:

 **College name** : Enter the complete word which occurs at least once in the name of the college.
 Example : "IIT" won't match anything, but "Indian" will.